grusite/practica-back-avanzado-nodejs/README.md

 > npm i

 - MondoDB: To start a local server execute `mongod --dbpath='/home/grusite/data/db'`
+- To init the DB execute `npm run installDB`
 - To start the server execute `npm run dev`
+- To start the server with the init `npm run initDB-dev`

-* models -> donde guardamos los modelos de la BBDD
+* models -> where I store the DB model
-* controllers -> donde guardamos los controladores de las rutas
+* controllers -> where I store the route controllers
+* lib -> where I store somo db functions

 ### API Methods